 |Wall thickness||Thickness: 1 mm and 3 mm||To avoid warping and sinking, parts should be designed with the smallest possible and constant wall thickness.|

 |Smooth transitions||3 × wall thickness difference||If wall thickness cannot be avoided, use a chamfer or fillet to make the transition as smooth as possible.|

 |Rounded edges||Internal edges: > 0.5 × wall thickness External edges: internal fillet + wall thickness||Add a fillet with a radius that is as large as possible to all internal and external edges.|

 |Draft angle||For parts taller than 50 mm: increase the draft by 1° for every 25 mm For parts with a textured finish: increase the draft by an extra 1°-2°||Add a draft to all vertical walls to make the ejection of the part easier and avoid drag marks.|

-3D Hubs offers the Design Verification Program (DVP) for all injection molding orders.
+3D Hubs offers the Sample Verification Program (SVP) for all injection molding orders.

-Similar to First Article Inspection, our Design Verification Program allows you to receive two sets of parts for inspection and test fit before continuing with the full production run.
+Similar to First Article Inspection, our Sample Verification Program allows you to receive two sets of parts for inspection and test fit before continuing with the full production run.